rukmalf/IBU-MBAC1022025/README.md

 ### About
 This repo contains the data preparation scripts and data analysis scripts used in the MBAC1022025 Business Analytics - Group Case Study in the Summer 2025 (Block 2) at International Business University, Toronto, ON., Canada.
+This repo and all of its contents are published solely for educational purposes.

 ### Prerequisites
 1. Data: download the IBM Telco Customer Churn dataset.
 Relevant links: